 Martin Brundle: The verdict on Lewis Hamilton's Portuguese GP win and Red Bull's track limits claim

-The Sky Sports F1 expert assesses the big talking points from Portimao after another closely-fought Mercedes-Red Bull head-to-head and takes an in-depth delve into Formula 1's ongoing track limits debate, explaining why the regulations matter
+The Sky Sports F1 expert assesses the big talking points from Portimao after another closely-fought Mercedes-Red Bull head-to-head and takes an in-depth delve into Formula 1's ongoing track limits debate, explaining why what constitutes Formula 1’s ‘field of play’ matters

 We've been rather spoiled of late I guess with close and unpredictable racing in F1, and my overall feeling after Sunday's race in spectacular Portimao was that it was a touch steady.